SideStore/SideStore-Docs/guides/create-account.md

 nav_order: 4
 ---

-# Using a burner Apple ID Account with SideStore
+# Using a burner Apple ID account with SideStore
-The recommended way to use SideStore is with a burner Apple ID Account.
+The recommended way to use SideStore is with a burner Apple ID account.
 This avoids temporarily losing an important account due to logins falsely flagged as malicious.

 ## Create an Apple ID account using iTunes | No MFA